manoharahk/TizenRT/lib/libc/README.txt

 Library Database
 ================

-Information about functions available in the TinyAra C library information is maintained in a database.
+Information about functions available in the TizenRT C library information is maintained in a database.
 That "database" is implemented as a simple comma- separated-value file, libc.csv.
 Most spreadsheets programs will accept this format and can be used to maintain the library database.